Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 16 November 2024 11.30.27 UTC
+- WIB: Sabtu, 16 November 2024 12.26.04 UTC
-- WITA: Sabtu, 16 November 2024 12.30.27 UTC
+- WITA: Sabtu, 16 November 2024 13.26.04 UTC
-- WIT: Sabtu, 16 November 2024 13.30.27 UTC
+- WIT: Sabtu, 16 November 2024 14.26.04 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: inspirational
+Kategori: technology